jonathan-zhou/javascript-carnival/inflate-the-unicorn/inflate-the-unicorn-README.md

 Open `my-reflections-sprint-5.md` from your reflections file in VS Code, add a `Inflate The Unicorn` heading, and add the following reflection questions from this challenge.

 - Did you learn anything new during this exercise?
 What was it?
+I learned that I can use png files/images as a string

 - Did you encounter issues completing any of the steps of this exercise?
 How did you resolve this?
+The unicorn would stop at the 2nd unicorn image because I was comparing the full image source to only a section of it.
+My work around was to create a variable that only took the version number and image file extension to get the unicorn version number.

 - If you were to replace the unicorn with another mystical animal of your choice, what would it be?
+Maybe a pokemon? lol
 Make sure you commit and push to GitHub.

 ## Stretch